HarithaMattupalli/MemoryGame/README.md

 ## Download the Scratch

--   It's not necessary to develop the project from scratch.
+-   It's not necessary to develop the project from scratch .
 The basic starter code for HTML,CSS,JS is available in the following links:
     -   Memory Game project repository on GitHUB: <https://github.com/udacity/fend-project-memory-game>
     -   The Zipped File : <https://github.com/udacity/fend-project-memory-game/archive/master.zip>
 -   For completion of the project you need to edit only app.js  file.